jjonline/i18n-stringer/README.md

 ````
 Flags:
   -check
-        Check missing pairs or useless pairs in TOML
+        Check missing or useless key-value pairs in TOML
   -ctxkey string
         key used by context.Value for get locale; default i18nLocale
   -defaultlocale string